Volunteer in China

 Sissel Engholm, Denmark

-China Volunteer Experience
+China Volunteer Program

+Volunteer in a Kindergarten in rural China.
 This program is based in the beautiful mountain area in the North East of Guangxi province in the small village of Fengyan.
 This village is a mainly Yao Minority community of approximately 1300 people, many of whom are farmers.
 Beyond the big cities of Beijing, Shanghai and Guangzhou are the rural communities in China.
 These are often poor, existing on subsistence farming to earn a living.
 Fengyan is one such community.
 It is a small but well preserved village in Guangxi province in the South of China 42kms from Yangshou and 104 kms from the city of Guilin.
 It typifies the traditional rural way of life in China.

 The first week of your programme will include a Cultural Immersion Week, to ensure you get the most out of your stay and get into the ‘swing of things by learning about the culture, arts, history and Chinese language.
 The second week you will start with your volunteer experience at the kindergarten.